James Guthrie (minister): Family

+Guthrie married Jane, daughter of Ramsay of Shielhill and they had two children - William (who died on the eve of his license for the ministry) and a daughter, Sophia.
+The widow and daughter werre brought before the privy council on 8 February 1666, on a charge of possessing a treasonable book (John Brown's Apologeticall Relation of the Particular Sufferings of the Faithful Ministers and Professors of the Church of Scotland), and sentenced to banishment in Shetland; on 15 January 1669, they were permitted to return to Edinburgh for a month, in consequence of the son's illness.
+Jane died in 1673.

 Legacy

 James Guthrie's chair.
 This along with his portrait and ring are kept at the Stirling Smith Art Gallery and Museum.
 Guthrie's ring also features in a modern painting called The Stirling Smith Girl.

 Guthrie's age at death was "about 49".
 He is celebrated as one of the first of the martyrs of the covenant, James Renwick being one of the last.
 The two are thus commemorated in the inscription upon the 'martyrs' monument' in the Greyfriars' churchyard, Edinburgh, the Westminster Abbey of Scotland: